Îles des Saintes

 The Îles des Saintes (/fr/; lit.
 'Islands of the (Female) Saints'), also known as Les Saintes (Lésent, /gcf/), is a group of small islands in the archipelago of Guadeloupe, an overseas department of France.
 It is part of the Canton of Trois-Rivières and is divided into two communes: Terre-de-Haut and Terre-de-Bas.
 It is in the arrondissement of Basse-Terre and also in Guadeloupe's 4th constituency.

+Etymology

+Christopher Columbus named the islands "Los Santos" or "Todos los Santos" (Spanish for "The Saints" or "All Saints"), in reference to All Saints' Day.
+He and his crew first sighted the islands in November of 1493, just after All Saints' Day.
+When the area became a French colony, the Spanish name was retained – but with French orthography and phonology.

 History

 Pre-Columbian

 Les Saintes, due to their location in the heart of the Lesser Antilles, were frequented first by Indian tribes coming from Caribbean and Central America.
 Caaroucaëra (the Arawak name of Îles des Saintes), although uninhabited due to the lack of spring water, were regularly visited by Arawak peoples then Kalinagos living on the neighbourhood islands of Guadeloupe and Dominica around the 9th century.
 They went there to practise hunting and fishing.
 The archaeological remains of war axes and pottery dug up on the site of Anse Rodrigue's Beach and stored at "Fort Napoléon" museum testify the visits of these populations.